Laramie Lumberjacks Bylaws

 Article 4: Affiliation

-Section 1: Laramie Lumberjacks Rugby Club will be affiliate of USA Rugby and any of their local or regional associations.
+Section 1: The Club will be an affiliate of USA Rugby and any of their local or regional associations.

 Article 5: Membership

 - Social Members.
-Pay annual dues of $300 to the club, but are not actively registered to be a player and up to date on their CIPP.
+Pay annual dues of $300 to the club, but are not actively registered to be a player, and have not kept up to date on their CIPP.

 - Lifetime Members.
 Able to play in all matches, practices, and participate in all social functions.
 Lifetime members must be elected by a 51% vote by the Board of Directors, will have shown significant contributions to the Club, and have been an active or social member for a minimum of 15 years.
 Lifetime members must be nominated by another club member for eligibility, and they will not pay annual dues.